haroldmud/space-mission/README.md

-his the life i chose
+is the life i chose
 # space-mission aight